Septic Services in Kemp, TX

 Do I need an aerobic system on my Kemp property?

-Many Cedar Creek Lake properties need aerobic systems because local soils can't support conventional drain fields.
-High clay content, shallow water table, or both are common around Kemp.
+It depends on your soil.
+Many properties around Cedar Creek Lake can't support conventional gravity-fed drain fields because of high clay content, shallow water table, or both.
 A licensed evaluator performs a percolation test and soil analysis to determine what your lot can handle.
 If the soil doesn't drain fast enough (or drains too fast near the lakeshore), you'll likely need an aerobic system with spray distribution.

 How does owning a weekend lake property affect my septic system?